sixhops/catcollector-codealong/01-urls-views-templates.md

 # Using Django Templates

 This is all well and good, but we very rarely ever just send a simple string as the reponse to an HTTP request.
-Normally, entire pages are served up in response.
+Normally, entire pages of content are served up in response.
 Django, like many other web frameworks, allows the use of a templating engine.
 When we make a page using a template engine, we actually use code on the back-end to determine what the file will contain.
 Perhaps we want a header and a footer on all pages but what appears in the main content area between them will be determined by some Python code, and can change each time the page is built and sent!
 This is super-exciting because it gives us a new level of control over the content in our pages.
 The only thing we need to do is learn a few bits of syntax that make the templates work.

 Let's start with a simple template for our "about" page.